jamiehs/rage-avatars/readme.txt

 This plugin will replace all of the default avatars on your blog with rage comic faces.

 More specifically, it passes the rage faces as the default argument when the request for the user's Gravatar is made.
-It also utilizes TimThumb for image compression and resizing.

 == Installation ==
 1. Upload the `rage-avatars` folder to the `/wp-content/plugins/` directory